ownport/docker-data-processing/README.md

-# Data processing docker image
+# Data processing docker images

-Docker image with tools for data processing
+Docker images with tools for data processing

-## Tools
+## dp-base

-to be described later
+The docker image with mininimal setup, based on Ubuntu 20.04

-## Python packages
+## dp-miniconda

-to be described later
+Docker image with miniconda installed